dvbportal/appjet/README.md

 	$ java -jar appjet-1.0.4.jar myapp.js

-That's it! _myapp.js_ should contain the same JavaScript code that you would use for an app hosted on appjet.com.
+That's it! _myapp.js_ should contain the same JavaScript code that you would use for an app hosted on apps.jgate.de.

 ## Contributing to Appjet.jar